 Moses Jones, Private, 320224, Welsh Regiment.
 Moses was born at Llanfynydd, the son of Moses and Harriet Jones.
 By 1891 the family was residing at 75, Water Street, Carmarthen.
 Moses worked as a Painter and Decorator, and married Hannah Jeremy in 1902, living with his wife and their two children at Conwil Elfed.
 He joined the Pembroke Yeomanry at the outbreak of war.
 In March 1916 Moses sailed for Egypt with the Yeomanry, and spent the next twelve months fighting against Senussi Tribesmen in Egypt.
 In March 1917 the Pembroke and Glamorgan Yeomanry merged to form the 24th Battalion (Pembroke & Glamorgan Yeomanry), Welsh Regiment, which became attached to 231 Brigade, 74th (Yeomanry) Division.
 The Division took part in the Palestinian campaign, and it was here, during the Third Battle of Gaza, that Moses was killed on 6 November 1917, aged 37.
 Moses has no known grave, and is commemorated on the Jerusalem Memorial, Israel.
 Moses is not commemorated on the Llanfynydd memorial.

 John James Thomas, Private, 320114, Welsh Regiment.
 John was the son of David and Mary Thomas, of Troedyrhiw Farm, Llanfynydd.
 He enlisted at Pantglas into the Pembroke Yeomanry at some time prior to the war.
 In March 1916 John sailed for Egypt with the Yeomanry, and spent the next twelve months fighting against Senussi Tribesmen in Egypt.
 In March 1917 the Pembroke and Glamorgan Yeomanry merged to form the 24th Battalion (Pembroke & Glamorgan Yeomanry), Welsh Regiment, which became attached to 231 Brigade, 74th (Yeomanry) Division.
 The Division took part in the Palestinian campaign, fighting in the Second and Third Battles of Gaza.
-John was killed during the capture of Jerusalem, on 18 December 1917, aged 29.
-He is buried at Jerusalem War Cemetery, Israel.
+John was killed whilst on a patrol on the outskirts of Jerusalem on 18 December 1917.
+The 29-year-old is buried in Jerusalem War Cemetery, Israel.